HuiyingZz/NDDPlus/NDD+.md

 **Never touch the botton as you have 1 useful ability.**

-**NEVER EVER EVER touch the botton if you don't want to roll it for yourself.**
+**NEVER EVER EVER touch the botton if you don't want to roll it for yourself**

 - Remove skills